Springerville, Arizona

 Springerville (Tsé Noodǫ́ǫ́z) is a town in Apache County, Arizona, United States, within the White Mountains.
 Its postal ZIP Code is 85938.
-As of the 2010 census, the population of the town was 1,961.
+As of the 2020 census, Springerville had a population of 1,717.

 Springerville sits at an elevation of 6907 ft above sea level.
 Along with its neighbor Eagar, the communities make up the place known as Round Valley, which is in the central-eastern part of Arizona close to the New Mexico border.